List of The Umbrella Academy characters: Diego Hargreeves

 Diego Hargreeves, also known as Number Two or his superhero alter-ego The Kraken, is the reckless and rebellious member of the group, as described by Reginald Hargreeves.
 His main ability in the comics allows him to hold his breath indefinitely.
 He also has a strong talent for knife-throwing (he can change the direction of projectiles in midair; also, though it has not been explored, he may be able to use mild telekinesis) and close-quarter combat.
 He and Luther have a clear rivalry, and Diego is often unwilling to take orders from Luther.
-In his teenage years, he was the bassist in the punk rock band the Prime-8s alongside drummer Body (Inspector Lupo's assistant), and guitarist and lead vocalist Vanya Hargreeves / Number Seven (his adopted sister), whom he has romantic feelings for.
-He is depicted as left-handed in the short story "Anywhere But Here," as he is playing the bass left-handed.
+In his teenage years, he was the bassist in the punk rock band the Prime-8s alongside drummer Body (Inspector Lupo's assistant), and guitarist and lead vocalist Vanya Hargreeves / Number Seven (his adoptive sister), whom he has romantic feelings for.

 He is portrayed by David Castañeda as an adult and Blake Talabis as a teenager.
 While Diego being white in the comics, this adaptation of him hails from Mexico and Diego is depicted as a Latino American.
-He is introduced as a vigilante who got kicked out of the police academy and now uses his powers to fight crime that police don't.
+He is introduced as a vigilante who got kicked out of the police academy and now uses his powers to fight crime that police do not.
 He previously dated Eudora Patch, but the two broke up prior to the start of the series.
 His rivalry with Luther and the other siblings stays the same in the show, and he constantly attempts to meddle in police investigations relevant to the series, much to Patch's chagrin.
 When Patch is killed while trying to rescue Klaus, Diego is the first to discover her body and swears revenge on her killers, Hazel and Cha-Cha.
 He fails to kill Hazel (Five knocks out Diego after he attacks the assassin and lets Hazel go), but he manages to subdue Cha-Cha.
 Just as he is about to kill her, he decides to spare her, opting instead to let her go as a way to honor Patch's memory.